nathancarter/weblurch/doc/plan.md

 ## Matching Module

-Implement all of the following, creating unit tests for them as you go.
- * When Match stores a substitution, do all possible metavariable replacements on both halves of it.
-Return the result of `backCheckSubstitution()`.
- * Augment Match's `set` so that it applies the metavariable instantiation being stored, immediately, to both halves of any substitution that it has stored.
-Return the result of `backCheckSubstitution()`.

-Now, the main routine.
  * Implement the matching algorithm after the following psuedocode.

     matches = ( pattern, expression, soFar ) ->